Does Clover Mites Die in Winter? | Facts You Should Know

 • Regular Vacuuming

-Because insects of all kinds thrive in filthy environments, it is critical to maintaining a clean home if you want to get rid of clover mites.
+Because insects of all kinds thrive in filthy environments, it is critical to maintain a clean home if you want to get rid of clover mites.
 Get out the vacuum cleaner and clear the dust from all of the crevices and crannies.

-After you have finished dusting the entire house, you should clean the collector bag on the vacuum cleaner.
+After you have finished dusting the entire house, you should clean the collector bag with the vacuum cleaner.
 Remove the contents of the bag carefully so that the insects don’t escape and try to find their way back inside.

 Read also: Where do Wasps Go in Winter?